• Home

 Who do we assist?

-Our mission is to assist families with minors and adult children with special needs.
-Due to IRS regulations, we cannot provide direct financial assistance to adults without children in the home.
+Our mission is to assist families with minors and some adult children with special needs (under 25) .
+Due to IRS regulations, we cannot provide direct financial assistance to adults without children in the home as this is per how we filed foe status.
 However, we are still committed to helping connect individuals with available community resources.

 We rely entirely on private donations and community support.
 Unfortunately, fundraising has been challenging due to a lack of marketing resources.
 We are working to secure grants, but these are difficult to obtain.
 Despite these hurdles, we continue to help as many families as possible.